CodyAdam/project__classifieds-search/README.md

 Features :
 - Search all the corresponding post that match the user input
 - Allow for OR, AND, NOT logic filter
+- The matching results are displayed on a HTML page with styling

 # TP345-GEN-ALPHA